TheLoungeCampus/TheLoungeUI/README.md

 # Run the Application

-Once the environment is set up, you should be able to run it from a terminal, at the root of the project with `gulp`.
+Once the environment is set up, you should be able to run it from a terminal, at the root of the project with `npm start`, then in a separate terminal window in the same directory run `gulp`.